IRL-CT/mobilehri2023/README.md

 username: dancerobot
 password: far1@FAR
 ```
-2. Power on ODrive, and connect the hoverboard battery to the ODrive board.
+2. Power on ODrive by connecting the hoverboard battery to the ODrive board.
 3. ODrive Calibration:
 - Make sure both wheels are off the ground and free to spin.
 (Put a book or a brick under the chassis).
 - Open a terminal